renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 * Start a new Rails project using the usual `rails new -d postgresql [project-name]` where the `project-name` is exactly the one you chose before.
 You may want to choose a different database from Postgres, but most of the time that will be your choice.
-If you do not need a DB you may rethink the fact that you may not need Rails at all :)
+If you do not need a DB you may rethink the fact that you may not need Rails at all :) Take a look at [Sinatra](http://www.sinatrarb.com/) or [Angular](https://angular.io/)

 * Add `.idea` to the `.gitignore` file since many of us use RubyMine.